 How Your Body Regulates Cholesterol Levels

 Your liver makes about 75% of your blood cholesterol.
-When you eat foods high in cholesterol, your liver makes less.
+Eating food with a lot of cholesterol makes your liver make less cholesterol.
 This system keeps cholesterol levels stable.
-Studies show eating eggs or shrimp doesn’t raise blood cholesterol much for most people.
+Researchers say consuming eggs or shrimp wouldn’t raise blood cholesterol levels for most people.

-- Liver production dominates: Your body prioritizes its own cholesterol synthesis.
+- Liver production dominates: Your body prioritizes its cholesterol synthesis.

 - Feedback mechanisms: Eating cholesterol triggers reduced liver production to balance levels.

-- Genetics play a larger role than diet for many individuals.
+- Genetics plays a larger role than diet for many individuals.

 The Impact of Diet on Cholesterol

-Focus on avoiding trans and saturated fats to protect your heart.
-Research in the American Journal of Clinical Nutrition found eating up to 7 eggs a week doesn’t increase heart disease risk for most.
+To protect your heart, focus on avoiding trans and saturated fats.
+Research in the American Journal of Clinical Nutrition found that eating up to seven eggs a week doesn’t increase heart disease risk for most people.

 - Trans fats (found in fried foods) and saturated fats (in fatty meats) are bigger concerns.